-New Jersey may be a small state, but it has a lot to offer when it comes to holidays.
-There are plenty of ways to get into the holiday spirit in the state—hop on a Christmas train ride, cut down your own Christmas tree, visit a theme park or see some of the best and largest light displays.
+New Jersey may be a small state, but it has a lot to offer when it comes to holiday festivities!
+Hop on a Christmas train ride, cut down your own Christmas tree, visit a theme park or enjoy some of the best and largest light displays.
 There is no shortage of fun and adventure in New Jersey!

-Holiday in the Park at Six Flags Great Adventure, Jackson (November 16, 2019–January 1, 2020)
+Holiday in the Park at Six Flags Great Adventure, Jackson (November 14, 2020–January 3, 2021)

-Historic Smithville's Holiday Light Show, Smithville (November 28, 2019–January 6, 2020)
+Historic Smithville's Holiday Light Show, Smithville (November 26, 2020–January 5, 2021)

-Christmas Festival at the Morristown Green (December 1–22, 2019)
+Christmas Festival at the Morristown Green (December 4–20, 2020)

 Stop by historic Morristown to enjoy its cozy Christmas Festival at the Morristown Green.
 Some local traditions are over one hundred years old!
 The month-long family-friendly event kicks off on the Sunday after Thanksgiving with Santa’s arrival and lighting ceremony.
 There are many family activities and entertainment, including the bright “Lighting of the Green” ceremony with thousands of lights and illuminated wreaths adorning streetlights.
 Kids enjoy Santa visits, ice sculpting demonstrations, holiday crafts, mini train rides around the Green, gingerbread house making, carols by local choirs, and free treats.